mraselm/stock-chart-image-classifier/README.md

 ## Project Overview

-This project is part of a deep learning course (ML4BI2).
 The objective is to create a robust image classification model that predicts stock direction based on candlestick charts.
 It includes multiple training stages, model tuning, and final evaluation on a test set.

 ## Dataset